MS3Inc/camel-archetypes/camel-openapi-archetype/README.md

 This version of the archetypes is not released and needs to be installed locally.
 Clone both the camel-restdsl-openapi-plugin (branch: arch-version-updates) and camel-archetypes (branch: version-updates) repos and install them locally.

+Refer to the below instructions for creating a GitHub PAT before proceeding.
+Copy your username and password from the server block in your settings.xml and replace it on lines 25 and 26 in `/camel-archetypes/camel-openapi-archetype/src/test/resources/settings.xml`

 Linux/bash instructions:
 ```
 mkdir arch-0-28-SNAPSHOT